rao-manish-24/Criminal-Sketch-Generation-using-GANS-Deep-Learning-and-CUHK-Dataset/README.md

-SketchGAN is a deep learning-based project that focuses on generating realistic images from sketches using a Generative Adversarial Network (GAN) model.
-This project is designed to aid in criminal identification by generating possible criminal likenesses based on witness or police sketches.
-It leverages GANs, specifically Conditional GANs (cGANs), to generate high-quality images conditioned on input sketches.
+SketchGAN is a deep learning project focused on generating realistic images from sketches using a Generative Adversarial Network (GAN) model.
+The project aims to assist in criminal identification by creating potential criminal likenesses based on witness or police sketches.
+It employs Conditional GANs (cGANs) to produce high-quality images that are conditioned on the input sketches.
+This project was completed in collaboration with Pratheesh (lnu.prat@northeastern.edu).

 The project includes modules for training, testing, hyperparameter tuning, and evaluating the performance of different models.
 In addition, the project allows for the comparison of models based on various evaluation metrics such as the Fréchet Inception Distance (FID) and Inception Score (IS).